AutodeskGames/stingray-docs/source/stingray_help/faq.md

 ##Is Stingray source code available?

 You can purchase Stingray source code access from Autodesk for an additional fee.
-For details on accessing the source code, see [User accounts](http://help.autodesk.com/view/Stingray/ENU/?guid=__developer_getting_started_user_accounts_html).
+Contact us at [mailto:gamedev@autodesk.com](gamedev@autodesk.com) to request access.
+For more details, see the [Source Access Help](http://help.autodesk.com/view/Stingray/ENU/?contextId=SOURCE_ACCESS_HOME).

 ##What are the minimum system requirements for Stingray?